Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     export DYLD_LIBRARY_PATH="/usr/local/lib"

+WARNING!!!
+Unfortunately setting `DYLD_LIBRARY_PATH` to `/usr/local/lib`
+will put `/usr/local/lib/libPng.dylib` before `/System/Library/Frameworks/ImageIO.framework/Versions/A/Resources/libPng.dylib`
+and this will break things like `pkg-config` or Python module `h5pyd` with the following error:

+    dyld: Symbol not found: __cg_png_create_info_struct

+Note that `/usr/local/lib/libPng.dylib` is a symlink to

+    /usr/local/lib/Cellar/libpng/1.6.37/lib/libpng.dylib

+that gets created by things like 'brew install cairo'.
+See IMPORTANT NOTE in _4.8 Install Open Babel_ section below in this document for more information.

 TESTING: Logout and login again so that the changes to `/etc/profile` take effect.
 Then try to install the rsbml package *from source*: